hish22/ease/README.md

 </html>
 ```

-In this example, the ~print('Hello world') line represents a directive processed by the Ease Template Engine.
+In this example, the ~print('Hello world') line represents an ease processed by the Ease Template Engine.
 During rendering, the engine will interpret this line and output:

 ```
 Hello world